“The three R’s - Reading, Writing, and ‘Rithmetic” Sir William Curtis (1752-1829), toast at a school dinner

 Heuristic worked examples offer a solution of a fictitious peer.
 On the one hand, this can foster students’ ability to review and follow mathematical argumentation.
 At the same time, cognitive resources needed for solving the argumentation task are reduced.
 Having a worked example could motivate CEW, but vital parts of CEW could be impeded.
 By providing a solution, the need for individual text production is reduced.
 In particular, the social-constructive aspect of CEW and the construction of shared knowledge might be decreased by heuristic worked examples compared to problem solving.

 In contrast, collaboration scripts actively prompt students to raise arguments, to evaluate each other’s arguments, and to come to the synthesis of their arguments that constitutes their shared knowledge.
 However, these prompts are not specific to writing, but aimed at the collaborative argumentation.
 For example, learners are prompted to review the partner’s argument, but not to review the partner’s written product or give a written statement.
 In addition, guidance can offer a structure to organize the argumentation process.
 This might be overwhelming for students with lower working memory capacity (Kollar et al., 2014; Schwaighofer et al., 2017).

 Both ways of guidance show potential to actively promote CEW.
-At the same time, they need to be carefully designed to benefit from the additional workload.
+At the same time, they need to be carefully designed for learners to benefit from the additional workload.

 Based on our considerations, we conclude by proposing guidelines for designing CEW activities aiming to foster MAC.
 We adopt five conditions for successful integration of writing as a learning tool from Tynjäla et al. (2001), which we extend to the specific case of fostering MAC though CEW activities.